Trump's formidable foe on immigration: Corporate America

 That order was put on nationwide hold Friday by a federal judge ruling on a suit brought by the attorneys general of Minnesota and Washington.

-Perhaps the most forceful corporate response came late Sunday, when 97 companies, almost all of them in the tech industry, joined the legal challenge.
-The group included Apple (AAPL, Tech30), Google (GOOG), Facebook (FB, Tech30) and Microsoft (MSFT, Tech30).
+Perhaps the most forceful corporate response came late Sunday and Monday, when 127 companies, almost all of them in the tech industry, joined the legal challenge.
+The group included Apple (AAPL, Tech30), Google (GOOG), Facebook (FB, Tech30) and Microsoft (MSFT, Tech30), as well as Elon Musk's Tesla and SpaceX.

 Amazon (AMZN, Tech30) and Expedia (EXPE) had already filed motions opposing the order.